We tell ourselves stories in order to live.” - Joan Didion, writer and journalist

 When a writer assumes a reader is always at risk of getting lost, that writer will anxiously overcompensate to keep that reader from wondering where to go between the recent period and the next capital letter.
 Ironically, that writer risks insulting the reader and it makes for clumsy writing.
 Some indicators a writer has gone this route are mile-long warm-up phrases at the beginning of sentences, painfully obvious transitions between paragraphs, and more than one parenthetical in nearly every sentence.

 My advice: envision the sentence as a walking trail or path.
-A writer’s job is not to bludgeon the reader and drag them through the sentence.
-A writer’s job is to clear the path of problems to let the reader enjoy walking along at their own pace.
+A writer’s job is not to bludgeon readers and drag them through the sentence.
+A writer’s job is to clear the path of problems to let readers enjoy walking along at their own pace.

 About Ben Riggs

-Ben helps others communicate with confidence and clarity.
-He is a writer, editor, and writing coach in Dayton, Ohio.
+Ben is a writer, editor, and writing coach in Dayton, Ohio.
 He's married to his wife, Emily, and is an unabashed dog dad to Lewie.
 He's the author of Tell Them a Story, a booklet on using narrative in everyday writing.
 And he posts regularly on his LinkedIn page.

 About the Author